quantum-kite/kite/installation_instructions.md

 The script explains what it will do and then pauses before it does it.

+** Homebrew requires command-line tools from xcode.
+You can either download xcode from Mac App Store (basic users) or just download the command line tools from the developer site of apple (advanced users)

 Next, you need to use Homebrew to install g++:

 ~~~bash